-Are you frightened of getting older?
-Do wrinkles scare you?
+Does getting older freak you out?
 I get it.
-We all want to look as youthful as possible with each passing year.
-There’s good news, how you live will keep you young looking longer, including eating an antioxidant rich diet, getting enough sleep, and moving regularly.
+We all want to look as young as possible with each passing year.
 Taking care of your skin, especially your face, is no longer an option after age 40.
-In this post, I want to discuss the benefits of one of my favorite anti aging skin care products.
-Learn how to age gracefully with vitamin C serum.
+In this post, I want to share the benefits of using a vitamin C serum with hyaluronic acid – most definitely one of my favorite anti-aging secret weapons.

 The Magic Of Vitamin C

 The importance of vitamin C has been known for decades.
 Albert Szent-Gyorgyi discovered ascorbic acid in the 1930s, and it’s been a foundational component of modern nutrition ever since.
 Lack of vitamin C causes a lot of symptoms, scurvy being one of them.

 Today we take for granted the plentiful supply of life-sustaining foods in our neighborhood markets.
 Thankfully, vitamin C deficiency is rare today.
 It is, undoubtably one of the safest and most powerful nutrients we have at our disposal.
 Its benefits are numerous and include: